 Political Science 373: Survey Research (undergraduate).
 The class emphasizes (1) critical evaluation and consumption of surveys, (2) principals of design and implementation of surveys and survey experiments, and (3) quantitative analysis of surveys and survey experiments.
 Students design, implement, and analyze their own pilot studies, facilitating hands-on research experience for undergraduates.
 (Fall 2023)

 Teaching Assistant (UW Madison)

 Political Science 170: Research Methods (Fall 2021)

 Political Science 340: The European Union: Politics and Political Economy (Spring 2022)

 TA Mentor: For the 2022-3 Academic Year, I served as the Department TA Mentor.
-Under this title, I design and facilitate orientation sessions for first-time TAs in the Political Science Department, observe sections and constructively work with first-time TAs to handle challenges of the job, and hold check-in and skill-building events throughout the year.
+Under this title, I designed and facilitated orientation sessions for first-time TAs in the Political Science Department, observed discussion sections and constructively worked with first-time TAs to handle challenges of the job, and held check-in and skill-building events throughout the year.

-I also served as the graduate instructor for our voluntary summer math program for incoming Ph.D.
+Math Camp Instructor: I also serve as the graduate instructor for our voluntary summer math program for incoming Ph.D.
 Students (2022 and 2023).
 I helped design programming and hold weekly office hours throughout the summer.
 Along with this, I was and am the instructor for 'Math Camp', a one-week mandatory program for incoming Ph.D. students to prepare for the first-year methods sequence.
 The 'camp' exposes students with a variety of quantitative backgrounds to advanced mathematical concepts.
-Like with TAing for undergraduate classes, the same emphasis on accessible presentation of complex information guides my teaching.
+As with my other teaching, the same emphasis on accessible presentation of complex information guides my approach.